-In this article we will cover image recognition, an application of Artificial Intelligence (AI) and computer vision.
-Specifically, you will learn:
+This article will cover image recognition, an application of Artificial Intelligence (AI), and computer vision.
+Specifically, you will learn about:

 What is Image Recognition?